How Source Citations Boost Your AI Search Visibility — Data, Examples, and Implementation

 Earned media bias in AI systems

-Source citations vs. backlinks: what's the difference?
+Source citations vs backlinks: not the same thing

-- Backlinks (inbound): Links FROM other sites TO your page.
+• Backlinks (inbound): links FROM other sites TO your page.
 You don't directly control these.
 They signal authority in traditional SEO (PageRank).

 Which domains carry the most weight?

-- Medium trust: Major news publications, recognized industry publications (Search Engine Land, TechCrunch), established industry associations
+• Medium trust: major news publications, recognized industry publications (Search Engine Land, TechCrunch), established industry associations

 Source citations for e-commerce